GPVcode/soagbbq-server/README.md

 ## Endpoints

 - **GET /events**: Fetches and returns a list of upcoming events from the configured Google Calendar.
+Data is filtered for maximized performance.

 ## Contributing